radiantearth/stac-browser/README.md

 ### tileSourceTemplate

-The `tileSourceTemplate` variable controls the tile layer that is used to render COGs.
+The `tileSourceTemplate` variable controls the tile layer that is used to render imagera such as (cloud-optimized) GeoTiffs.

 The format of this value is a tile layer template with an optional `{url}` that will be replaced with the COG asset href.
 For example, using a local version of [titiler](https://github.com/developmentseed/titiler) to serve local COG files would look something like: